SeeGraphics/Raycaster/README.md

 - `build/raycast` — the game
 - `build/editor` — the level editor

-No additional environment variables are required; all paths are project-relative.

 Subscribe to [@SeeGraphics](https://www.youtube.com/@SeeGraphics) — I’ll post there once it’s finished and make some tutorials.

 ---